jckleiner/config/setup/macos-ansible/README.md

  * Check if brew is installed, if not execute the brew install command
  * trash-cli with `npm install --global trash-cli`
  * remove `.DS_Store`???

+ * How does .zhistory work and why does separate terminal windows have their own history, when are they merged?

+ * validation for dock and homebrew

  * a script (hammerspoon? or in .zprofile with skhd and yabai commands) which
     1. creates workspaces if none exist
     2. opens all the used programs in the correct workspaces